How to Test Microbial Quality

 3. Will I kill DFMs if I apply them wrong?

-• Apply DFMs at the same time as feeding antibiotics or other antimicrobial products.
+• Do not apply DFMs at the same time as feeding antibiotics or other antimicrobial products as these products are designed to kill microbes.

-• Mix DFMs with syrups or liquids.
+• Do not Mix DFMs with syrups or liquids.
 Moisture activates DFMs.
-Once activated, they require the proper light, temperature, and food sources to prevent them from perishing.
+Once activated, they require an anaerobic environment (without oxygen) with the proper light, temperature, and food sources to prevent them from perishing.

-• Excessive heat.
-If you happen to leave your bag of DFMs in your vehicle on a hot day, they would likely die in temperatures above 130 F.
+• Do not expose DFMs to excessive heat.
+If you happen to leave your bag of DFMs in your vehicle on a hot day, they would likely die in temperatures above 130°F. They will not all die at once.
+A higher percentage of them will be likely to die as they are exposed longer and at higher temperatures.

 If you have more questions about probiotic products' safety and regulation, you may want to read the U.S. National Institutes of Health website about Probiotics.